misaleh/libelas-gpu/ReadMe.md

 ## In this fork

-* This fork focus mainly on improvement of GPU implementaion of the algorithm.
+* This fork focuses mainly on improvement of GPU implementaion of the algorithm.

 * Added opencv mat support with GPU (can be ported easliy to CPU), so you can read, wirte matrices and make further processing using opencv APIs.